GregorySVD/TodoApp/README.md

 - Marking Tasks as Completed: Users can mark tasks as completed, facilitating progress tracking.
 - Theme Changer: Users can choose between a dark or light version for a personalized interface.
 - Toast notification: Users receive real-time feedback and updates about their actions, enhancing the interactive experience.

+  ## Next Steps

+**User Authentication**

+- Implement user registration and login functionality using a secure authentication system.
+- Allow users to create and manage their own accounts.

+**Task Sharing**

+- Enable users to share their Todo lists with other users.
+- Implement a permissions system to control who can view and edit shared lists.

+**Theme Persistence**

+- Store the user's preferred theme in cookies for persistent usage.
+- Automatically apply the saved theme when the user revisits the application.

+**Drag-and-Drop Functionality**

+- Implement drag-and-drop functionality to allow users to easily reorder tasks within their lists.
+- Provide visual feedback during the drag-and-drop operation to enhance user experience.

+**Task Prioritization**

+- Introduce a task prioritization system to enable users to assign priority levels to their tasks.
+- Visualize task priorities using different colors or icons for easy identification.

+**Known Issues Resolution**

+- Address the 'Identity Crisis' issue by standardizing the naming convention for tasks across the backend and frontend.
+- Refactor the code to separate the Contact and About components into their own dedicated pages.
+- Implement task descriptions to allow users to add and view detailed descriptions for each task.
+- Organize the project files to improve code structure and maintainability.
+- Resolve the Navbar layout dilemma by conducting user research and evaluating the most effective placement for the Navbar component.

 ## 🛠 Tech Stack
 ![Database](https://img.shields.io/badge/Database-MySQL-blue?style=flat-square&logo=mysql)